The F40PH locomotive, the idol of the trainspotter!

 - In the Yes, Prime Minister episode "The Bishop's Gambit", the candidate Hacker eventually appoints is said to be interested only in Islam and steam engines.

 - Sheldon on The Big Bang Theory is one of these.
 In an episode where Sheldon abruptly decides to move out (because he can't figure out any other way to keep a secret from Leonard) Howard and Raj list off reasons why Sheldon would move out.
-Raj very seriously asks "Did you make fun of trains?"
+Howard very seriously asks "Did you make fun of trains?"

 - In the same episode, Raj attempts to dissuade Sheldon from moving in with him by announcing: "I hate trains."